 Augmented Reality (AR) marketing overlays digital information, graphics, or effects onto a user's real-world view, typically through a smartphone camera.
 This technology bridges the gap between the physical and digital worlds, creating deeply personal and shareable brand moments.
 Unlike virtual reality, which creates a completely artificial environment, AR enhances reality, allowing customers to visualize products in their own space or engage with virtual brand elements in a familiar context.

-From IKEA’s app that lets you place virtual furniture in your living room to Sephora’s "Virtual Artist" for trying on makeup, AR provides tangible value and utility.
-It's one of the most powerful interactive marketing examples because it removes purchase barriers like uncertainty and imagination, letting users experience a product before they commit.
+From IKEA's app that lets you place virtual furniture in your living room to Sephora's "Virtual Artist" for trying on makeup, AR provides tangible value and utility.
+It's one of the most effective interactive marketing examples because it removes purchase barriers like uncertainty and imagination, letting users experience a product before they commit.
 This transforms the customer journey from passive observation to active participation.

 Strategic Breakdown: How It Drives Engagement